groundhoggwp/groundhogg/README.txt

 == Changelog ==

+= 2.7.9.6 (2023-03-28) =
+* TWEAKED Changed "Source Page" to "Signup Page" to make it more obvious.
+* TWEAKED Edit Form link shows to admins when looking at a form on the hosted page.
+* FIXED Tag picker in form options sometimes not working.
+* FIXED Tags not being applied during form submission when more than one tag is selected for a single option.

 = 2.7.9.5 (2023-03-24) =
 * ADDED New **Log Only** email service which will not send email but just log them.
 * TWEAKED Bumped minimum required WordPress version to 5.9.